 Criteria for the best keto electrolyte powder brands

 Electrolytes on keto diets often make or break the experience.
 If you don’t have enough electrolytes, you will feel fatigued and have keto flu symptoms.

 A good keto hydration powder will have plenty of sodium, magnesium, chloride, and potassium.
 This is actually a good rule of thumb for any best electrolyte supplement for athletes too.

 Must contain at least 100 mg of sodium

 The electrolyte that you stand to lose in the highest amounts during exercise or a fast is sodium.
-Yet, manufacturers shy away from adding sodium to your electrolyte solutions.
+Yet, manufacturers shy away from adding sodium to their electrolyte solutions.

 This simply isn’t acceptable.